RichardLitt/burntfen.com/index.md

     <div class="container">
       <div class="row col-sm-8 col-sm-offset-2 speak">

-        <p>Burnt Fen Creative is where Richard Littauer and his team exercises their creative muscles.
+        <p>Burnt Fen Creative is where Richard Littauer and his team exercise their creative muscles.
 From <a href="https://www.burntfen.com/projects/maintainer-mountaineer/">Maintainer Mountaineer</a> to <a href="https://www.burntfen.com/projects/the-user-is-drunk/">The User is Drunk</a>, from <a href="https://www.burntfen.com/projects/bushwhich/">Bushwhich</a> to <a href="https://www.burntfen.com/projects/wordhoard-press/">Word Hoard Press</a>, we focus on new ways to understand art and media, the internet and words, markets and businesses.</p>

         <p>Richard is available for talks, consulting, and collaboration.</p>